 Healthcare Web Application and Portal Developer:

-The portal developer takes care of all aspects related to web applications and portals.
+The portal developer takes care of all aspects related to mobile health web applications and portals.
 The healthcare organization’s webspace is the responsibility of the developer and all things related to it come under their purview.

 Internet of Things (IoT), Wearable and Equipment Sensors Technician: